littlefs-project/littlefs/DESIGN.md

 state of the metadata.

-Consider a small example where each metadata pair has a revision count, a number as data, and the xor of the block as a quick checksum.
+Consider a small example where each metadata pair has a revision count, a number as data, and the XOR of the block as a quick checksum.
 If we update the data to a value of 9, and then to a value of 5, here is what the pair of blocks may look like after each update:
 ```